-For the Communications & Services distribution segment, operating income increased \$10.2 million for the fiscal year ended June 30, 2014.
-The increase is primarily attributable to increased gross profit margin and \$5.4 million of goodwill impairment charges related to Europe Communications included in prior year results.
+For the Communications & Services distribution segment, operating income increased \$1.3 million for the fiscal year ended June 30, 2015 as compared to prior year.
+The increase is primarily attributable to increased sales volume due to the inclusion of Imago ScanSource and Network1 results, both acquired during the year.